openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 Two drivers are available in this module.
 You can select either:

 -    a GEE-based computation (images will be retreived from GEE), or
--    Planet (images will be retreived from Planet servers using the user API key).
+-    Planet (images will be retrieved from Planet servers using the user API key).

 If the user selects :guilabel:`gee`, the panel will ask you to select the satellites to use for thumbnails.
 Select any satellite imagery from the Landsat family and Sentinel programme.